Gesh901/Aviation-Study/README.md

-# Proposal on low risk aircraft purchase
+# Proposal On Low Risk Aircraft Purchase

 ## Introduction

 This proposal aims to generate insights for business stakeholders in a company diversifying its portfolio into the aviation industry.
-Given the extensivess of the data sourced from the National Transportation Safety Booard from 1962 about civil aviation accidents and selected incidents in the United States and international waters, this proposal will focus on the data from 2000 onwards.
+Given the extensivess of the data sourced from the National Transportation Safety Board from 1962 on civil aviation accidents and selected incidents in the United States and international waters, this proposal will focus on the data from 2000 onwards.
 This will provide a great balance between being recent enough to reflect modern technology and safety regulations as well as long enough to capture meaningful data relating to the accidents/incidents.
-The proposal looks at various relationships present in the data such as engine type and incidences of fatal injuries which feed into the business recommendations centered around reduced liability for the company.
+The proposal looks at various relationships present in the data such as engine type and incidences of fatal injuries which feed into the business recommendations centered around purchase of aircrafts which will lead to reduced liability for the company.
 Finally, the report concludes highlighting additional considerations not present in the proposal that the company needs to take into account.

 The proposal is split into the following sections: